johnrasmussendk/cm2024/README.txt

 **************************************************
 The CRC-16-MODBUS implementation is copied from https://github.com/lammertb/libcrc/blob/master/src/crc16.c

-Online CRC-16-MODBUS calculators:
+Some online CRC-16-MODBUS calculators: https://crccalc.com/
-https://crccalc.com/
 https://www.lammertbies.nl/comm/info/crc-calculation

 The CRC for sending a command is as follows.
 For details see UsbWorker::cm2024CrcModbus
-The steps:
   1) Calculate the CRC-16-MODBUS for the bytes from (and including) offset 0 to (and including) offset 10.
 A total of 11 bytes.
 All bytes are 0x00 except the first 2 bytes and the last byte is 0x01.
   2) Get the high byte and also the low byte of the CRC-16-MODBUS.
   3) Add the high byte to the CRC-16-MODBUS.
   4) If the sum of the high byte and the low byte exceeds 0xFF then add 0x01 to the CRC-16-MODBUS.

 The above is used for the following programs:
-  1) Cancel, 0x02
+  1) Cancel Slot, 0x02
-  2) LCD brightness, 0x03
+  2) LCD Brightness, 0x03
   3) Release or unmount the SD Card, 0x04

-Todo: the "Start" program.
+This CRC has not been verified with the "Start" program.

 **************************************************